idris-lang/Idris-dev/docs/parserLibrary/lexer.rst

                                Int,
                                String)

 The lexer uses potentially infinite data structures.
 It has recursive arguments (codata type) so code is lazy.
-In the example the indexes have not been computed but we can pick out the tokens:
+In the output above the indexes have not been computed but we can pick out the tokens:

 - (Number 1)